 "Thank you," I said lowly after he joined me in the hall.

 "Did you love me in that world?" he asked quietly.

 "I still do."

 "Then what happened?"

 "You left me.
 I met you when I lived in Las Vegas.
 You are a very smart and charming man.
-I helped you I you business ventures and we developed a relationship.
-About six months later I found out that you were a vampire.
+I helped you with your business ventures and we developed a relationship.
+About six months later, I found out that you were a vampire.
 You made me your ghoul and we were happy."